jslegers/4inarow/README.md

 ##Summary

-A simple implementation of a two-player four-in-a-row game.
+A performance & filesize optimized implementation of a two-player four-in-a-row game.

-The game should work in all browsers, however you need a modern browser for an optimal layout.
+The game should work in all browsers, however you need a modern browser for optimal rendering.

 ##Demo